 At dinner I find myself sneaking quick glances at this or that on my phone, or capturing pictures or videos of the great things we are doing.
 Sometimes I can do it while having great dinnertime conversation, sometimes I completely zone out and Bubba has to snap me back.

-I'm even embarrassed to admit that the first paragraph of this email was drafted on my phone tonight, sitting next to my sweet little 4 year old in the back of the car while Bubba was driving us all home after a family activity.
+I'm even embarrassed to admit that the first paragraph of this email was drafted on my phone, sitting next to my sweet little kid in the back of the car while Bubba was driving us all home after a family activity.
 My son had his head on my shoulder and was holding my hand (cutest thing ever to hold a tiny hand), and I eventually let go of his hand because it was too hard to type one-handed.
 Totally ashamed thinking back on it.
 What a sweet moment I wasted.

 Let's STOP.
 Stop wasting precious moments that help us connect with those we love!